LewlieStudios/SFTP-FS-VSC-Extension/README.md

 * Added configurations to manage settings for SFTP connection pools used by the extension.
 * Option in the context menu to disconnect from the SFTP server.
 * Option in the context menu to remove local copies of remote files without deleting the remote files (right-click a folder and select "Remove local file").

-## 🔹 1.0.1

-A minor update to update marketplace page.

-* Updated README.

 ----